Chinatown, Honolulu: Government and infrastructure

 The Chinatown-Downtown Honolulu Neighborhood Board is an elected nine-member volunteer organization dedicated to improving the governance of this specially designated region.
 It is a part of the City and County of Honolulu Neighborhood Commission Office.
-Currently, the Board is chaired by Kevin McDonald and meets on the first Thursday of each month at 6 p.m. at the Aloha Tower, Multipurpose room #2.
+Currently, the Board is chaired by Ernest Caravalho and meets on the first Thursday of each month at 6 p.m. at the Keʻelikolani Middle School Cafeteria 1302 Queen Emma Street, Honolulu, Hawaii.

 The downtown police substation of the Honolulu Police Department is located in Chinatown.
 Officials broke ground for the substation on Friday September 18, 1998.
 Mayor Jeremy Harris said that he wanted a police station built at that location because the presence of a police station would deter crime.

-Honolulu Rail Transit is anticipated to extend service to Chinatown by 2025; the future Chinatown station will be built in the median of Nimitz Highway between River and Kekaulike.
+The Skyline rail system is anticipated to extend service to Chinatown by 2031; the future Hōlau station will be built in the median of Nimitz Highway between River and Kekaulike.